rich-newman/electron-forge-node-process/README.md

 An Electron window with a 'Run Test' button should appear.
 Clicking the button runs the test.
 Output is logged to files stdout.log and serverout.log in the myapp folder.

 This has been tested on Windows and Ubuntu.
 Electron Forge packaging of the app with 'npm run make' works on Windows.
-Electron Forge can't package on Linux.